cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 ### Immediate Priorities

-#### Bot Implementation for SDK Monitoring
+#### Setup Snyk for SDKs

 * **Issue Link:** [Setup snyk for SDKs](https://github.com/cloudevents/spec/issues/1235)
+* **Objective:** Enhance the security posture of CloudEvents SDKs by implementing Snyk for comprehensive dependency checks.
-* **Objective:** Develop and deploy an automated bot system to monitor the health of various SDKs.
+* **Action Steps:** Develop and deploy an automated bot system to monitor the health of various SDKs by integrating Snyk into the development workflow.
-* **Action Steps:** Collaborate with the team to conceptualize the bot's features, ensuring its capability to evaluate maintenance status, address issues, and implement patch updates in accordance with the rules outlined in the governance documents.
+  Collaborate with the team to conceptualize the bot's features, ensuring its capability to evaluate maintenance status, address issues, and implement patch updates following the rules outlined in the governance documents.
+Configure Snyk to perform dependaBot-type checks, ensuring comprehensive analysis of SDK dependencies.
+Investigate the feasibility and requirements for adding a dedicated security bot to scan for potential security issues.
+Document the integration process and provide guidelines for ongoing usage within the development environment.

 #### Regular SDK Security Audits